 professional body dedicated to reducing the negative outcomes for patients suffering from genetic disorders and their

 The intent of the scholarship/fellowship is to award deserving graduates and fellows whose research interest falls under the following research themes: a) genetic counselling, b) medical genetics, c) biochemical and molecular genetics d) foetal medicine/perinatology, e) cyto-genetics, f) inherited blood disorders, g) cancer including hematologic malignancies, h) diabetes and i) kidney disease.
-Such students must have an undergraduate degree (for applicants of the MSc programs) or a second degree (for applicants to the PhD programs) in Psychology, Physiology, Microbiology, or a related field from a reputable university.
+Such students must have an undergraduate degree (for applicants of the MSc programs) or a second degree (for applicants to the PhD programs) in Psychology, Biomedical Sciences, or a related field from a reputable university.
 WAGMC holds the view that people irrespective of race or gender if offered equal opportunities can fully develop their potential and realize their dreams.
-Consideration will therefore be given to brilliant but financially challenged students.
+Special consideration will therefore be given to brilliant but financially challenged students.
 Such persons will need to demonstrate their need for financial aid.

 WAGMC is also committed to ensuring gender parity with each cohort of admitted students, female students are therefore especially encouraged to apply.
 Scholarships/fellowships may be awarded to applicants who already have grants from other institutions, however WAGMC will take into consideration aspects that the grant covers and determine which qualifying expenses the applicant may be awarded funds for.
 Applicants who are employed will not be awarded a stipend.

 Each applicant must provide the documents listed below as supporting documents to their application form: